ClinicalEpigeneticsLaboratory/ACCS/README.md

 - Error logs are recorded in /var/log/nginx/error.log.

 #### Celery
-Celery is used to manage asynchronous task execution in the MbCC application.
-Combined with Redis it allows for autoscaling, tasks tracking and logging.
+Celery is a key component of the MbCC application, managing asynchronous task execution and enabling efficient handling of computational workloads.
-The main configuration is driven by django settings module.
+With Redis, celery supports for autoscaling, task tracking, and logging.

 ### TODO
 Currently, MbCC employs a straightforward preprocessing strategy where data preprocessing is handled by external R/Python scripts executed as part of Celery tasks.
 While this approach is effective for managing a single model, it poses scalability challenges when dealing with a large number of models, especially if each model requires a distinct data preprocessing pipeline.